2009 Pellet and Biomass Stove Tax Credit Information

 heating value will be used to measure the efficiency

-biomass products for the pellet - biomass tax credit
+the pellet - biomass tax credit and be consistent

 Q: How will a consumer know that a product is